Foundations · Day 1

 🤖 Large Language Models (LLMs) – models trained on huge amounts of text to predict the next word (think GPT-4).

-Think of LLMs like a parrot raised in a library of sages:
+Think of LLMs like a parrot raised in a great library:

 - It repeats what it has heard,